 What is an evaporation line on a pregnancy test?

 If taking an at-home urine pregnancy test, you may end up seeing a faint line.
 But what exactly can a faint line mean?
 There's two possibilities: it could mean a positive test result or it could be an evaporation line.
 An evaporation line on a pregnancy test is a faint line (or rather, mark) caused by a test reaction that occurs when the urine evaporates, or when the test gets wet.
 Sometimes this line appears in the test window, making it look like a faint positive result.

 Evaporation lines are colorless streaks, not actual lines.
 They typically appear if a person waits for longer than the suggested time to read the test result.
 An evaporation line can also appear if the test gets wet.

 What color are evaporation lines on pregnancy tests?
 What does an evaporation line look like?

+So, you're trying to read a pregnancy test result and there's a faint line, how can you distinguish between the two?
 There are two ways to tell the difference between a positive result and an evaporation line:

 - Is it a pink line?
 If the result shows a pink test line that looks similar to the pink control line, then it’s likely a positive result.
 A positive result will run from the top of the test window to the bottom with the same thickness as the control line (even if it’s more faint).
 Is it a greyish white squinter that doesn’t look like the control line?
 Then it’s probably an evaporation line.